klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/debug/tracing.md

 ## JavaScript-based Tracing <a id="javascript-based-tracing"></a>

+**NOTE** The JavaScript-based Tracing allows the user to run arbitrary JS code, which is **unsafe**.
+If you want to provide debug namespace APIs to the public, we strongly recommend to set the `rpc.unsafe-debug.disable` flag when running the EN, so the JavaScript-based Tracing can be disabled.

 Specifying the `tracer` option in the second argument enables JavaScript-based tracing.
 In this mode, `tracer` is interpreted as a JavaScript expression that is expected to evaluate to an object with (at least) two methods, named `step`